Five Year Anniversary

 Around 70 scientific institutions opened their doors to the public in Berlin on 9 June.
 This annual event allowed visitors to take a look at the diverse world of science, get in touch with researchers of different fields and discuss their work.

 On this special occasion, Internet Policy Review invited everyone to experience ‘open access’ by playing minigolf.
 The open access minigolf course at HIIG Berlin in green, gold, and platinum, was played by over 70 people!

 More information [in German] on the Science Night website.

 IAMCR 2018 Conference | 20-24 June

-The IAMCR 2018 Conference with the central topic ‘Reimagining Sustainability: Communication and Media Research in a Changing World’ is taking place in Eugene, Oregon this year.
+The IAMCR 2018 Conference with the central topic ‘Reimagining Sustainability: Communication and Media Research in a Changing World’ took place in Eugene, Oregon this year.
 As an official partner, Internet Policy Review will proudly award a Best paper award to the paper that makes a significant contribution to internet policy.
-IAMCR’s Communication Policy and Technology Section (CPT) and Internet Policy Review will also consider publishing a series of IAMCR 2018 papers.
+IAMCR’s Communication Policy and Technology Section (CPT) and Internet Policy Review will also work towards a special issue based on IAMCR 2018 papers.

 As we’ve just turned five, we are going to celebrate properly.
 The big anniversary event will take place at HIIG Berlin on the 4th of September.
 We are excited to see all of our contributors, readers and fans to raise our glasses (at least) five times!

 Our international partner conference AoIR assembles hundreds of academics, researchers, graduate students and other participants for a interdisciplinary, multi-methodological look at the internet in Montréal this October.
 Transnational Materialities and the Future of Critical Internet Studies is the organising rubric of this year’s conference by the Association of Internet Researchers.
 Internet Policy Review will be there and will publish a second AoIR special issue drawing on #AoIR2018’s best contributions.